PritK99/Algorithms-on-Graphs/README.md

 # Algorithms-on-Graphs
-This repository will contain my solutions implemented in C++ for the Algorithms on graphs course that was created by UC San Diego and delivered through Coursera.
+This repository contains my solutions in C++ for the Algorithms on Graphs course by UC San Diego.

+# Current Status
+1/6 weeks completed